Institute of Physical and Theoretical Chemistry

 Informationen zu Promotions-, Master- und Bachelor-Projekten oder HiWi-Stellen auf dem Gebiet der Nano-Optik und Nanospectroskopie gibt es bei dai.zhang-at-uni-tuebingen.de

-Master-Thesis, Bachelor-Thesis, Internship - Ausschreibung
+Master-Thesis, Bachelor-Thesis, Internship, and HiWi - Ausschreibung

 Layered transition metal dichalcogenides (2D-TMDCs) have emerged as a promising alternative to mainstream semiconductor materials (e. g. silicon) for application in modern semiconductor devices for electronics, lighting, solar energy and communication.
 The electronic structures of TMDCs are sensitive to external perturbations, such as changing the number of layers, the level of strain, or the surface chemistry.
 Metal phthalocyanines (MPcs) may take a leading role in tailoring the optoelectronic properties of 2D-TMDCs via molecular adsorption.